top of page

-Commercial
+Commercial Projects

 Native design salmon carved in a clay bank rendered concrete retaining wall.

 Turnstone creates its retaining walls with realistic and creative elements.
-The job is twofold; first, to construct a wall with structural integrity per the engineered specifications and second, to camouflage that raw fortification in an aesthetically pleasing, natural look.
-For roadside and commercial walls, Turnstone generally teams with structural shotcrete and geo-technical contractors.
+The job is twofold; first, to construct a wall with structural integrity per the engineered specifications, and second, to camouflage that raw fortification in an aesthetically pleasing, natural look.
+For roadside and commercial walls, Turnstone generally teams with structural shotcrete and geotechnical contractors.

 Nine fountains, nine bubblers, and carved ancient Italian rocks, frame a tile representation of "The Birth of Venus"